-Samsung Galaxy Note 10 Lite was released just last month, the Lite variant of the Note 10 has been getting quite some critical acclaim from reviewers, users and critics alike.
-With many dubbing, it as Samsung’s “best for less”, the peeps over at the Korean tech-giant Samsung have managed to balance price point and trade-offs from the original Note 10.
+Samsung Galaxy Note 10 Lite was released just last month, the Lite variant of the Note 10 has been getting quite some critical acclaim from reviewers, users, and critics alike.
+With many dubbing, it as Samsung’s “best for less”, the peeps over at the Korean tech giant Samsung have managed to balance price points and trade-offs from the original Note 10.
 And naturally so, tech fanatics in Nepal have been itching to get their hands on this gizmo as well.

 Well, good news has just rolled in, folks!
 Samsung Nepal has partnered with Daraz, the leading online shopping portal, to launch the awaited Samsung Galaxy Note 10 Lite in Nepal.
 This product is available only exclusively so the product is only available for purchase through Daraz.